dcos/dcos-docs/1.9/usage/pods/examples.md

       "healthCheck": { "http": { "endpoint": "web", "path": "/ping" } }
     }
   ],
-  "networks": [ { "mode": "container", "name": "my-virtual-network-name" } ]
+  "networks": [ { "mode": "container", "name": "dcos" } ]
 }
 ```

 # Complete Pod
-The following pod definition can serve as a reference to create more complicated pods. <!-- Validated.
-JSH 9/30/16 3:11pm -->
+The following pod definition can serve as a reference to create more complicated pods.

 ```
 {